QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

-1. If the  Julia REPL still open, create a new terminal by clicking on the `+` button on the terminal pane and create a new terminal appropriate for your operating system.
+1. If the Julia REPL is still open, create a new terminal by clicking on the `+` button on the terminal pane and create a new terminal appropriate for your operating system.
 Close the Julia REPL if you wish
    ```{figure} /_static/figures/vscode_intro_5.png
    :width: 75%
    ```